-- (1) The provisions of this Ordinance with respect to Tribal gaming licenses must be administered by the Board or its designated agents for the protection of the public and in the public interest in accordance with the policy of the Kalispel Tribe. - (2) The Board or its designated agents shall be charged with the responsibility to promulgate regulations necessary to administer the provisions of this Ordinance.
-Their duties shall include but not be limited to the following: - (A) Printing and making available application forms for initial and renewal licenses, as well as any other necessary forms required by this Ordinance; - (B) Supervising the collection of all fees and taxes prescribed in this Ordinance; - (C) Processing all license applications and tax returns; - (D) Issuing licenses; - (E) Determining applicable license fees; CHAPTER 11
+(1) The provisions of this Ordinance with respect to Tribal gaming licenses must be administered by the

+Board or its designated agents for the protection of the public and in the public interest in accordance with the policy of the Kalispel Tribe.

-- (F) Auditing all returns; - (G) The Board shall investigate the qualifications of each applicant under this Ordinance before any license is issued, and shall continue to observe the conduct of all licensees and other persons having a material involvement directly or indirectly with a licensed gaming operation to ensure that licenses are not issued or held by, nor is there any material involvement directly or indirectly with a licensed gaming operation by unqualified, or unsuitable person or persons whose operations are conducted in an unsuitable manner or in unsuitable or prohibited places or locations. - (H) The Board has full and absolute power and authority to deny any application or limit, condition, restrict, revoke or suspend any license or fine any person licensed for any cause deemed reasonable by the Board.
-In all decisions, the Board shall act to promote and ensure integrity, security, honesty, and fairness of the operation and administration of all gaming activities. - (I) The Board and their agents may: - (i) Inspect and examine all premises wherein gaming is conducted. - (ii) Inspect all equipment and supplies in, upon or about such premises. - (iii) Summarily seize and remove from such premises and impound any equipment or supplies for the purpose of examination and inspection. - (iv) Demand access to and inspect, examine, photocopy and audit all papers, books and records of licensees, on their premises, or where as practicable and in the presence of the licensee or his agent, respecting the gross income produced by any gaming business, and require verification of income, and all other matters affecting the enforcement of the policy. - (v) To seize and impound any patron's winnings which the Board may have reasons to believe may have been won or obtained in violation of this Ordinance pending a civil forfeiture hearing on such seizure. - (J) For the purpose of conducting audits after the cessation of gaming by a licensee, the former licensee shall furnish, upon demand of an agent of the Board, books, papers and records as necessary to conduct the audits.
-The former licensee shall maintain all books, papers and records necessary for audits for a period of one (1) year after the date of the surrender or revocation of his gaming license.
+- (2) The Board or its designated agents shall be charged with the responsibility to promulgate regulations necessary to administer the provisions of this Ordinance.
+Their duties shall include but not be limited to the following: - (A) Printing and making available application forms for initial and renewal licenses, as well as any other necessary forms required by this Ordinance; - (B) Supervising the collection of all fees and taxes prescribed in this Ordinance; - (C) Processing all license applications and tax returns; - (D) Issuing licenses; - (E) Determining applicable license fees; - (F) Auditing all returns; - (G) The Board shall investigate the qualifications of each applicant under this Ordinance before any license is issued, and shall continue to observe the conduct of all licensees and other persons having a material involvement directly or indirectly with a licensed gaming operation to ensure that licenses are not issued or held by, nor is there any material involvement directly or indirectly with a licensed gaming operation by unqualified, or unsuitable person or persons whose operations are conducted in an unsuitable manner or in unsuitable or prohibited places or locations. - (H) The Board has full and absolute power and authority to deny any application or limit, condition, restrict, revoke or suspend any license or fine any person licensed for any cause deemed reasonable by the Board.
+In all decisions, the Board shall act to promote and ensure integrity, security, honesty, and fairness of the operation and administration of all gamingactivities. - (I) The Board and their agents may: - (i) Inspect and examine all premises wherein gaming is conducted. - (ii) Inspect all equipment and supplies in, upon or about such premises. - (iii) Summarily seize and remove from such premises and impound any equipment or supplies for the purpose of examination and inspection. - (iv) Demand access to and inspect, examine, photocopy and audit all papers, books and records of licensees, on their premises, and if practicable in the presence of the licensee or his agent, respecting the gross income produced by any gaming business, and require verification of income, and all other matters affecting the enforcement of the policy. - (v) To seize and impound any patron's winnings which the Board may have reasons to believe may have been won or obtained in violation of this Ordinance pending a civil forfeiture hearing on such seizure.

+- (J) For the purpose of conducting audits after the cessation of gaming by a licensee, the former licensee shall furnish, upon demand of an agent of the Board, books, papers and records as necessary to conduct the audits.
+The former licensee shall maintain all books, papers and records necessary for audits, pursuant to 25 CFR 571.7 and generally accepted accounting principles after the date of the surrender or revocation of his/her gaming license.

+- (K) TGA shall retain, for no less than three (3) years from the date a primary management official or key employee is terminated from employment with the Tribe the following documentation:

+- (i) Application for licensing;

+- (ii) Investigative Reports; and

+- (iii) Eligibility Determinations